Growth of automorphisms of virtually special groups: Accessibility over centralisers

-The main accessibility argument is explained in \Cref{prop:acc_from_transverse_cover} below.
-Before discussing it, we record the following observation showing how to deduce unconditional accessibility from standard accessibility, in the presence of a uniform bound on the length of chains of edge-stabilisers.
-Recall that chains of $G$--semi-parabolic subgroups of a special group $G$ indeed have uniformly bounded length (\Cref{rmk:semi-parabolic_chains}).

-In the coming proofs, we will often speak of \emph{collapses} of $G$--trees.
-If $G\acts T$ is a splitting and $\mc{E}$ is a $G$--invariant set of edges, we can form a new tree $G\acts T'$ by shrinking each edge in $\mc{E}$ to a point.
-If $G\acts T$ was minimal or reduced, then so is $G\acts T'$.
-Elliptic subgroups for $T$ are elliptic for $T'$, and edge-stabilisers for $T'$ are edge-stabilisers for $T$.
+For part~(2), note that retracts of residually $p$--finite groups are $p$--se\-pa\-rable, by the argument used to prove \cite[Lemma~9.2]{HW08}.
+RAAGs are residually $p$--finite for all $p$, by \cite[Theorem~6.1]{Toinet}, and parabolic subgroups of RAAGs are clear retracts, so they are $p$--separable.
+For $G\leq A_{\G}$, each $G$--parabolic subgroup is the intersection between $G$ and a parabolic subgroup of $A_{\G}$, and so it is $p$--separable in $G$. \end{proof}

+We will also need the following observation, which can be used to promote accessibility to unconditional accessibility when chains of edge-stabilisers have bounded length.
+We refer to \cite[Lemma~2.2]{Fio11b} for a proof.

 \begin{lem} Let $G$ be a finitely generated group that is accessible over a family $\mc{F}$ of subgroups.
-If there is a uniform bound on the length of chains of subgroups in $\mc{F}$, then $G$ is unconditionally accessible over $\mc{F}$. \end{lem} \begin{proof} Let $G\acts T$ be an irredundant splitting over $\mc{F}$, and let $\mc{G}:=T/G$ be the quotient graph.
-We denote by $|\mc{G}|$ the number of edges of $\mc{G}$.
-Let $m$ be the largest integer such that there exists a chain $F_1\lneq\dots\lneq F_m$ in $\mc{F}$.
-We claim that there exists a collapse $G\acts T'$ that is reduced and such that the quotient graph $\mc{G}':=T'/G$ satisfies $|\mc{G}|\leq m|\mc{G}'|$.
-The lemma immediately follows from this.
+If there is a uniform bound on the length of chains of subgroups in $\mc{F}$, then $G$ is unconditionally accessible over $\mc{F}$. \end{lem}

-To prove the claim, say that a vertex $v\in\mc{G}$ is \emph{bad} if the splitting fails to be reduced at $v$: this means that $v$ has degree $2$ in $\mc{G}$, and that the vertex group at $v$ coincides with at least one of the two incident edge groups (exactly one, as $T$ is irredundant).
-There are finitely many edge paths $\pi_1,\dots,\pi_k$ in $\mc{G}$ such that the interiors of the $\pi_i$ are pairwise disjoint, all vertices in the interior of each $\pi_i$ are bad, and all bad vertices of $\mc{G}$ lie in the interior of some $\pi_i$.
-The endpoints of each $\pi_i$ are either vertices of degree $\geq 3$ in $\mc{G}$, or vertices of degree $\leq 2$ whose vertex group properly contains all incident edge groups.